 Other ‘heroes’ include the Vauxhall Lotus Carlton, Firenza HPF ‘Droopsnoot’, and OE-Type 30-98, Britain’s first 100mph car.

-The Hero Novice Trial was one of the first such events to run under Motorsport UK and Government COVID rulings, which required innovative thinking about how the event was organized and operated.
-Importantly, most of the novice crews enjoyed the event so much that they then moved forward to tackle further HERO events including the Summer Trial.
+The HERO-ERA Novice Trial was one of the first such events to run under Motorsport UK and Government COVID rulings, which required innovative thinking about how the event was organized and operated.
+Importantly, most of the novice crews enjoyed the event so much that they then moved forward to tackle further HERO-ERA events including the Summer Trial.